These fun and exciting things to do in Regina, Saskatchewan, will help you plan an exciting visit to the capital of Saskatchewan.

 Throughout the city, visitors will also uncover amazing walking trails, excellent restaurants and breweries, and a vast trail system that helps locals and visitors alike explore the city and surrounding area year-round.

 Regina was named after Queen Victoria, the British monarch who reigned during the city’s inception.
-It was her daughter, Princesse Louise, who suggested the name, which is a nickname they used to refer to the Queen.
+It was her daughter, Princesse Louise, who suggested the name, which is a nickname that she used to refer to the Queen.

 Regina may be the capital of Saskatchewan, but it’s not the province’s largest city.
 That honour goes to the city of Saskatoon, which sits farther north and supplies the province’s massive mining industry.
-But the city does sit on Canada’s Trans-Canada Highway, making it a key stop for those making a cross-Canada road trip.
+However, the city sits on Canada’s Trans-Canada Highway, making it a key stop for those making a cross-Canada road trip.

-Combine this urban beauty with the epic grasslands of the Canadian prairies that surrounds Regina, and you’re left with one of the most beautiful regions in Central Canada.
+Combine this urban beauty with the epic grasslands of the Canadian prairies and unique landscapes like the Wascana Trails that surround Regina, and you’re left with one of the most beautiful regions in Central Canada.
 You can dive deeper into that beauty with a trip south to Grasslands Provincial Park near the US border.

 The Best Things To Do In Regina, Saskatchewan